Audi RS6 Avant review

 How it copes with people and clutter

-This is where the Audi RS6 wins major points in the "only car you’ll ever need" stakes.
+This is where the Audi RS6 Avant wins major points in the "only car you’ll ever need" stakes.
 Despite having enough performance to embarrass some supercars, it's practical enough to transport you, your family and your luggage from anywhere in the UK to the south of France without breaking a sweat.

 In the back, a couple of six-footers will comfortably be able to sit behind similar-sized adults, without their knees pressing into the back of the front seats or their heads touching the roof lining.

-Audi RS6 Avant interior back seats
+Audi RS6 Avant GT boot

 Buying & owning